-Fortunately, Dr. Michael Breus breaks these nonsense taboos —once and for all— in a recent Mindvalley Podcast episode with Vishen Lakhiani, Optimizing Your Sleep.
+Fortunately, Dr. Michael Breus breaks these nonsense taboos — once and for all — in an interview with Vishen on The Mindvalley Podcast.

-Dr. Michael Breus is famously dubbed The Sleep Doctor, and for good reason — he has written 3 best-selling books and has dedicated years of passionate research to helping people optimize their sleep and perform at their very best.
+Dr. Michael Breus is famously dubbed The Sleep Doctor and for a good reason — he has written 3 best-selling books and has dedicated years of passionate research to helping people optimize their sleep and perform at their very best.

-Here are 7 science-based tips from Dr. Breus to help you get the most restorative, restful, and deep sleep possible.
+Here are seven science-based tips from Dr. Breus to help you get the most restorative, restful, and deep sleep possible.

-Dr. Breus gets 6 hours of sleep per night — and he’s the Sleep Doctor.
+Dr. Breus gets six hours of sleep per night — and he’s the Sleep Doctor.

-Once you understand how we’ve computed the “8-hour myth,” you’ll understand how un-crazy this is.
+Once you understand how we’ve computed the “8-hour myth,” you’ll understand how not-so-crazy this really is.

-We need about 5 sleep cycles a night, and we’ve been told that a sleep cycle is 90 minutes long.
-This is where we derive our popular sleep metric: 5 (sleep cycles) times 90 (minutes) equals 450 minutes, which rounds up to approximately 8 hours.
+We need about five sleep cycles a night.
+And we’ve been told that a sleep cycle is 90 minutes long.
+This is where we derive our popular sleep metric:

 But here’s the thing — not everyone’s sleep cycles are 90 minutes long.
-Actually, the length of a human sleep cycle can range anywhere between 75-90 minutes.
+Actually, the length of a human sleep cycle can range anywhere from 75-90 minutes.

 Now, how do you figure out how much sleep you need?
 You can use a handy dandy method invented by the Sleep Doctor, himself.

-This socially determined wake up time is a good thing.
-In fact, Dr. Breus recommends keeping this time consistent through all 7 days of the week to help lock in your circadian rhythm.
+This socially determined wake-up time is a good thing.
+In fact, Dr. Breus recommends keeping this time consistent through all seven days of the week to help lock in your circadian rhythm.

-Now, let’s say that you need to be awake at 7am.
-Count 7 ½ hours backward from 7am, and make 11:30pm your new bedtime.
+Now, let’s say that you need to be awake at 7 a.m.
+Count seven and a half hours backward from 7 a.m., and make 11:30 p.m. your new bedtime.

-If you find that you naturally wake up at 6:30am, then perhaps you only require 7 hours of sleep.
+If you find that you naturally wake up at 6:30 a.m., then perhaps you only require seven hours of sleep.

 If you find that you are still groggy or tired when your alarm goes off, then perhaps try setting an earlier bedtime.
 Don’t feel bad about this, either — the world’s top performers get an average of 8 hours and 36 minutes of sleep per night.